-In October 2013 the UK Supreme Court ruled that, in particular circumstances, schools and other public bodies have a non-delegable duty of care.
+In October 2013 the UK Supreme Court ruled that, in particular circumstances, schools/college and other public bodies have a non-delegable duty of care.
 This is an exception to the normal fault-based principles of law.
-It means that, in these particular circumstances, schools and other organisations are liable to be sued for the negligence of a third party.
+It means that, in these particular circumstances, schools/college and other organisations are liable to be sued for the negligence of a third party.

-For example, a school contracts with a third-party provider to deliver swimming lessons within school time.
-If, through the negligence of this third party, a child is injured, the child can sue the school and local authority for compensation.
-The fact that the school was not responsible for the actions of the third-party is irrelevant as; in this case, the school's duty of care is non-delegable.
+For example, a school/college contracts with a third-party provider to deliver swimming lessons within school/college time.
+If, through the negligence of this third party, a child is injured, the child can sue the school/college and local authority for compensation.
+The fact that the school/college was not responsible for the actions of the third-party is irrelevant as; in this case, the school's/college's duty of care is non-delegable.

 It is therefore important to ensure that any contracts entered into with third parties include terms to carry insurance including indemnity in the event of negligence.
-Local Authorities and Academies will need to pursue independent third parties for an indemnity or contribution should any such claims succeed.
+Local Authorities and schools/college will need to pursue independent third parties for an indemnity or contribution should any such claims succeed.